Harald-U/istio-handson/workshop/exercise4.md

 ### Challenges with microservices

 We all know that a microservice architecture is the perfect fit for cloud native applications and it increases the delivery velocities greatly.
-But envision you have many microservices that are delivered by multiple teams, how do you observe the the overall platform and each of the service to find out exactly what is going on with each of the services?
-When something goes wrong, how do you know which service or which communication among the few services are causing the problem?
+But envision you have many microservices that are delivered by multiple teams, how do you observe the overall platform and each of the services to find out exactly what is going on with each of the services?
+When something goes wrong, how do you know which service or which communication among the services are causing the problem?

 ### Istio telemetry